locationtech/geomesa/geomesa-tools/README.md

     geomesa getsft -u username -p password -c test_catalog -f test_feature -i instance

 ### ingest
 Ingests various file formats into GeoMesa using the GeoMesa Converter Framework.
-CConverters are specified in HOCON format (https://github.com/typesafehub/config/blob/master/HOCON.md).
+Converters are specified in HOCON format (https://github.com/typesafehub/config/blob/master/HOCON.md).
 GeoMesa defines several common converter factories for formats such as delimited text (TSV, CSV), fixed width files, JSON, XML, and Avro.
 New converter factories (e.g. for custom binary formats) can be registered on the classpath using Java SPI.
 Shapefile ingest is also supported.
 Files